kmooney225/Bounce/README.md

 This is the first game I've made in Java!
 It's a game where you dodge enemies blocks.
 I implemented a point system to calculate your high score and a shop system to buy things like health and upgrades.
-I also used a DAW called Reaper to create the music.
+I also used a Digital Audio Workstation (DAW) called Reaper to create the music.

 ## Installing